wghou/tinyworlds/README.md

 **Action Tokenizer:** This tokenizer (also a VAE) infers the discrete action token between two frames.
 It trains by reconstructing the next frame using the previous frame and a discrete action token that sees the next frame.

 **Dynamics Model:** Given past action and frame tokens, this predicts our next frame tokens.
-This should capture the physics and emergent phenomena of our tiny video game worlds.
+This should capture the physics of our tiny video game worlds.

 # Building Blocks

-The above modules are built using [ST Transformer](https://arxiv.org/pdf/2001.02908), Finite Scalar Quantization, and VAE, explained below:
+The above modules are built using [ST Transformer](https://arxiv.org/pdf/2001.02908), Finite Scalar Quantization, and VAEs, explained below:

 ### Space-Time Transformer (STT)
 ![stt](/assets/spacetimetransformer.png)